 If you are pointing an A record at a dedicated public IP address for a custom domain and you need an SSL certificate the process is a bit different and the above step is not necessary.

-When adding an A record to map the domain you need to ensure your environment has a dedicated public IP address… Some environments come with a dedicated public IP address, but that is not necessarily consistent across all applications and stacks.
+When adding an A record to map the domain you need to ensure your environment has a dedicated public IP address.
+Some environments come with a dedicated public IP address by default, but that is not necessarily consistent across all applications and stacks.
 Also, some containers allow you to add a dedicated public IP address within the container:

 To add a load balancer click on the environment topology icon (the gear with 3 containers) and turn on the Load Balancer and ensure to IPv4 switch is selected as illustrated below:

-Once that’s done, your environment will now have a load balancer that when you click the arrow to explode the container you will see the dedicated public IP address:
+Once that’s done, your environment will now have a load balancer.
+Click the dropdown arrow to expand the container and you will see the dedicated public IP address: